lathonez/powwow/lessons/ZERO.md

 * introduce other teachers
 * has anyone coded before?
-* what differences are there between scratch and coding (very similar, computers are stupid), lots of similar concepts as we will see
+* what differences are there between scratch and coding (very similar, computers are stupid)
 * this term working on a chat app using cutting edge professional development tools and technologies
 * we will work together to make the app, you will get an insight to what it feels like to be a software developer
 * don't worry if you don't understand something, this stuff is for professionals with years of training. no one expects you to get it first time, we will go slow and do everything together

-To start off, we're going to introduce you to the workspace and get our app up and running.

 ## Cloud 9 Intro